 - While these birds are often associated most with rivers or lakes, any body of water that shelters sufficient prey may attract kingfishers.
-Depending on the habitat, kingfishers have been found alongside drainage ditches, along coastlines and even raiding backyard ponds.
-Backyard birders who are troubled by kingfishers hunting expensive pond fish may need to take steps to protect their ponds from these skilled fishermen.
+Depending on the habitat, kingfishers have been found alongside drainage ditches, retention ponds, along coastlines, and even raiding backyard ponds.
+Birders who are troubled by kingfishers hunting expensive pond fish may need to take steps to protect their ponds from these skilled fishermen.

 - These birds are superb fliers, and their flight path is generally straight and fast, with rapid wing beats.
 They are capable of hovering extensively, and often hover before plunge diving to capture prey.
-They are much more awkward when perched, however, and their short legs and small feet make walking much clumsier and more difficult.
+They are much more awkward when perched, however, and their short legs and small feet make walking clumsy and difficult.

 - Kingfishers are cavity-nesting birds.
 Many species dig tunnels in soft banks, leading to small nesting chambers.
 Some kingfishers nest in tree cavities, and many forest-dwelling kingfishers nest in old, abandoned termite mounds.
 In some areas, kingfishers have grown accustomed to using artificial nesting burrows.
 Both male and female kingfishers help dig the nesting cavity, and both parents share incubation duties and care for their offspring together.

 - The largest kingfisher is the giant kingfisher (Megaceryle maxima), which measures up to 19 inches (48 centimeters) long and is found in Africa.
 It is not the heaviest kingfisher, however.
 The laughing kookaburra (Dacelo novaeguineae) of Australia can weigh up to 1.11 pounds (500 grams), though it is usually only 16-18 inches (40-45 centimeters) long.
 Between males and females, however, there is significant size overlap between these two big kingfisher species.